warynski/All-Computers-Go-To-Heaven/README.md

 # All Computers Goes To Heaven

-The C64 GEOS concept project with small intro.
+The C64 operating system GEOS concept project with a small intro.
+This is single page application based on pure JS code.

 # Preview